buzz7290/IHMC-ObjectDetection/README.md

 # How To Train Object Detection Model Using TensorFlow GPU on Windows 10

 ## Introduction
 This is a tutorial on how to train your own object detection model.
-If you are starting from the scratch, I recommend that you go through this tutorial first [tutorial on Youtube](https://www.youtube.com/watch?v=Rgpfk6eYxJA).
+If you are starting from the scratch, I recommend that you reference this [tutorial on Youtube](https://www.youtube.com/watch?v=Rgpfk6eYxJA).

 ## Set up Anaconda enviroment
 In order to train an object detection model using tensorflow, you need to setup Anaconda enviroment and install TensorFlow-GPU.